 During the Meiji era (1869-1912), rolling machines were made for faster production and improved quality control.

-Because of this, tea production had grown to a yearly quantity of 24 million kilograms thanks to the mechanical shears and processing machines allowed for tea production to increase at a steady rate.
+Because of this, tea production had grown to a yearly quantity of 24 million kilograms thanks to the mechanical shears and processing machines allowing for tea production to increase at a steady rate.

 Machine automation and sensors in the 20th Century increased production capabilities.